 The surgery ended up being 14 hours long!
-When I talked to Dr. Lin afterwards, I'd asked why it took so much longer—I'd expected maybe eight hours—and he simply said, "I wanted to make sure we straightened you out."
+When I talked to Dr. Lin afterward, I'd asked why it took so much longer — I'd expected maybe eight hours — and he simply said, "I wanted to make sure we straightened you out."
 My entire spine was fused from the bottom up to my neck.

-My nephew is a medical student at OHSU, and helped me get in touch with the OHSU Spine Center.
-Everything worked like clockwork there: I didn't have to wait, everyone was so compassionate.
-First, I saw Dr. Sibell, who reviewed my MRI, and referred me to Dr. Lin.
+My nephew is a medical student at OHSU and helped me get in touch with the OHSU Spine Center.
+Everything worked like clockwork there.
+I didn't have to wait.
+Everyone was so compassionate.
+First, I saw Dr. Sibell, who reviewed my MRI, and he referred me to Dr. Lin.

 Dr. Lin is one of the best listeners I know!
 He said, "You're not crazy.
 You have things going on that are giving you serious pain."
 I had quite a few bone spurs putting pressure on my nerves, plus narrowing of the area around the nerves.
 I also had a slipped disc.
 Kara, Dr. Lin's physician assistant, explained to me that some people can go a long time with this and not have pain, but others need surgery.

-Since the surgery on May 23, I haven't had any pain in my back or legs, other than aches and normal pain associated with returning to my normal routines.
+Since the surgery, I haven't had any pain in my back or legs, other than aches and normal pain associated with returning to my normal routines.
 I love walking, and now I can walk for hours.
 I can drive as long as I need to and not feel pain.
-I have much more energy: I feel like dancing!
+I have much more energy.
+I feel like dancing!